A Guide to Texas Divorce Laws

 What is a bifurcation of martial status and how does it work?

-Bifurcation means that both parties in a divorce can legally declared as a single person while the other issues in their divorce are still being worked out.
+Bifurcation means that both parties in a divorce can be legally declared as a single person while the other issues in their divorce are still being worked out.
 It does not affect things such as child custody, visitation, child support, alimony or other contentious issues that may have stalled or become major sticking points that are keeping the divorce from being finalized.
 People often seek bifurcation if they are still going through a divorce but want to marry another person.

 In Texas, family law courts are generally not allowed to bifurcate divorces.
 All property, child support and child custody cases must be decided before a divorce can be finalized.
 This means if you want to remarry or file your taxes as a single person, you must find a way to compromise with your spouse so that your divorce will move forward to completion.